How to Become a Therapists, All Other in Virginia

 Obtain Virginia licensure or certification

 Virginia may require specific licensing or professional certification for therapists, all others.
-Requirements vary by state — contact the Virginia Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Virginia Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Virginia

-Virginia employs 200 therapists, all others.
-The highest concentrations are in Richmond.
+Virginia employs 420 therapists, all others.

 Therapists, All Other salary range in Virginia